Citadel-Station-13/CitadelLore/wiki/Not_Getting_Banned.md

     miner's gonna think you're a cunt and a shitty roleplayer to boot.
     Like if you're in the supermarket do you randomly root in other shoppers' carts?
 No?
 Then why would your character?
--   Don't go stealing/breaking all of a department's stuff for no good reason.
-If people are literally unable to do their job because you deprived them of the things they need to do so, that's probably a bit much.
-To a lesser extent, hogging resources to yourself might get you whacked for this if it proves detrimental to other players (such as a cargotech running in and ordering fifty crates of hats so there's no points left for anyone else in the department)
 -   Most of the actions that break this particular clause are things that fall foul of the "don't be an asshole" rules.
 If what you're doing is of zero benefit to you besides making people upset, and it